MCFpy/mcf/docs/source/getting_started.rst

     mcf_report = McfOptPolReport(mcf=my_mcf, outputfile='Modified-Causal-Forest_Report')
     mcf_report.report()

-Next, we describe ways to access the results programmatically:
+You can also access all the results programmatically.
+Here's how to do it:

 The :py:meth:`~mcf_functions.ModifiedCausalForest.predict` method returns a ``results`` tuple.
 This includes: